-The ontology also structures about 200 general concept types needed for the signatures of the basic relation types, for setting minimal constraints on terminological knowledge, and for representing some useful knowledge acquisition notions such as KADS elements and generic task models.
-Figure 3 shows the upper levels of the concept types hierarchy.
-These levels provide a synthesis of classic elementary distinctions that allow one to organise the top-level ontology (and the ontologies that specialize it) into partitions (i.e. in exclusive sets of types; exclusive types may not have common subtypes): Situation (an aspect of a real or imaginary world) / Entity (things involved in a situation), Process (situation considered as changing by the user who represents it) / State (situation considered as static), Temporal entity (a point or extent in space) / Spatial entity (a point or extent in time) / Information entity

-(partition of the distinctions Description / Description container / Property / Property measure).
+The ontology also structures about 200 general concept types needed for the signatures of the basic relation types, for setting minimal constraints on terminological knowledge, and for representing some useful knowledge acquisition notions such as KADS33 elements and generic task models.
+Figure 10 shows the upper levels of the concept types hierarchy.
+These levels provide a synthesis of classic elementary distinctions that allow one to organise the top-level ontology (and the ontologies that specialize it) into partitions (i.e. in exclusive34 sets of types): Situation (an aspect of a real or imaginary world) / Entity (things involved in a situation), Process (situation considered as changing by the user who represents it) / State (situation considered as static), Temporal entity (a point or extent in space) / Spatial entity (a point or extent in time) / Information entity (partition of the distinctions Description / Description container / Property Measure).
 We have not included the distinctions Abstract thing / Concrete thing and Collection / Elemental thing in the upper levels in order to keep them easy to visualize (it is also difficult to classify natural language concepts according to these distinctions).
-However, the type Collection and sub-partitions for these type have been included, and it seems that the usual sub-distinctions of abstract things have been represented via other distinctions (e.g. what we call temporal entities and information entities are often considered as abstract entities).
+However, the type Collection and sub-partitions for these types have been included, and it seems that the usual sub-distinctions of abstract things have been represented via other distinctions (e.g. what we call temporal entities and information entities are often considered as abstract entities).